wojciechtrapkowski/indexed_sequential_files_organisation/tests/readme.md

 - Test 3 - more inserts to guardian
 - Test 4 - insert to overflow
 - Test 5 - more inserts to overflow
+- Test 6 - insert into main area & remove first
+- Test 7 - insert into overflow area & remove from it